Etiene/lua.space/posts/webdev/the-best-lua-web-frameworks.md

-## Why using Lua in web development
+## Why use Lua in web development

 Lua is an easy and elegant programming language that is recorded as the fastest interpreted language on many benchmarks and proven success in other domains of development such as games and embedded systems.
 It has good language semantics, awesome documentation, it is very readable and has very powerful mechanisms such as metatables, proper tail calls and many other features that are worth taking a look.
 It's a great technical candidate for being a PHP replacement.
-Lua is being used in production for web development for a long time with success by websites such as [TaoBao](https://en.wikipedia.org/wiki/Taobao), a chinese online shopping website that [ranks 11 globally on Alexa](http://www.alexa.com/siteinfo/taobao.com) with over 760 million product listings, [Cloudfare](https://www.cloudflare.com/), [Rackspace](http://www.rackspace.com/), [itch.io](http://itch.io/), [mail.ru](http://mail.ru), [Mashape/Kong](http://blog.mashape.com/kong-architectural-choices-the-api-layer-for-microservices/), [Shopify](https://www.shopify.com/technology/17605604-announcing-go-lua) and others.
+Lua is being used in production for web development for a long time with success by websites such as [TaoBao](https://en.wikipedia.org/wiki/Taobao), a chinese online shopping website that [ranks 11 globally on Alexa](http://www.alexa.com/siteinfo/taobao.com) with over 760 million product listings, [Cloudflare](https://www.cloudflare.com/), [Rackspace](http://www.rackspace.com/), [itch.io](http://itch.io/), [mail.ru](http://mail.ru), [Mashape/Kong](http://blog.mashape.com/kong-architectural-choices-the-api-layer-for-microservices/), [Shopify](https://www.shopify.com/technology/17605604-announcing-go-lua) and others.